 ANNE RAINWATER, PIANO

-Anne Rainwater is a pianist based in Oakland, California.
-Recognized for her “boldly assertive rhetoric” (San Francisco Examiner), she performs a wide variety of contemporary music and also specialize in the works of J.S.
+Anne Rainwater is a pianist, curator and educational artist based in the Bay Area, California.
+Recognized for her “boldly assertive rhetoric” (San Francisco Examiner), she performs a wide variety of contemporary music and also specializes in the works of J.S.
 Bach.
-Anne is proud of her two solo albums: Bach’s Goldberg Variations, released in 2018 and available for purchase HERE, and a new electronic album called Anywhere But Here, which features the music of Jude Traxler and can be purchased by clicking HERE.
-She also curates a monthly recital series which brings local artists and enthustiastic audience members together in an intimate setting.
-Anne is currently crafting an evening-length performance art piece with mixed media artist Victoria Welling.
-Together, as raising lilith, they aim to explore and provoke people’s relationships to their bodies, boundaries, and gender roles and obligations.
+Anne has released two solo albums – J.S.
+Bach’s Goldberg Variations (2018) and the electronic album Anywhere But Here (2020), which features the music of Jude Traxler.
+She curates a monthly recital series which brings local artists and enthustiastic audience members together in an intimate setting.
+Anne is also working on her first book, which is an exploration of the internal and external ecosystems that contribute to the understanding, practicing, and performing of music.

-When not at the piano or collaborating with fellow artists, Anne can usually be found running long distances, reading, or watching baseball.
-She believes strongly in the importance of community and using art to help and heal the Earth, and as such, she supports Liberation in a Generation and the Milo Foundation through her involvement in Beyond Artists, a coalition of artists that donates a percentage of their concert fees to organizations they care deeply about.
+Highlights of her 2022/2023 season include speaking and performing engagements at the University of Baltimore, San Francisco State, and UC Berkeley, a joint, 4-school residency in the Philadelphia area with her duo partner William Lang, and an appearance on the Cal Performances Series with the Eco Ensemble.
+When not at the piano or writing, she is running long distances, playing tennis, reading, or obsessively watching baseball.
+She believes strongly in the importance of using art to help and heal the Earth, and as such, is part of Beyond Artists, a coalition of artists that donate a percentage of their concert fees to organizations they care deeply about.
 Please feel free to get in touch if you’d like to discuss potential lessons, musical collaboration, or anything else.